 • Getting distracted by the phone, smoking or driving without getting enough rest may delay driver’s response time to a dangerous situation;

-• Line departures, short follow distances and ignoring blind spots all increase accident risk.
+• Lane departures, short follow distances and ignoring blind spots all increase accident risk.

-Luckily, video telematics software provides solutions to eliminate these behaviours.
-The main issue in driver behaviour analysis used to be actually detecting less than stellar driving practices.
-It’s not like the driver will just come up and say – yes, I talk on the phone once in a while!
+Luckily, video telematics software provides solutions to discover these behaviours.
+The main issue in driver behaviour analysis used to be actually detecting negative driving practices.
 With fleet video telematics, managers have a couple of options at their disposal.
-One can tap into the livestream of any vehicle at any moment to literally see if something’s not right.
+They can tap into the live stream of any vehicle at any moment to check if something’s not right.
 Of course, the chance to randomly find offences in this way is pretty low.

-The second, more sophisticated possibility is to rely on video camera sensors which are capable of detecting a variety of pre-configured events.
+The second, more advanced option is to rely on video camera sensors, which are capable of detecting a variety of pre-configured events.
 When an event happens, a notification is sent to the fleet manager along with footage – then it is up to the manager to review, download, or delete the material and decide if further action is necessary.
-Different sensor configurations are possible, from simple overspeeding alerts all the way to detecting driver fatigue.
+Different sensor configurations are possible, from simple speeding alerts all the way to detecting driver fatigue, if a cabin-facing camera is installed.

 3. Stay ahead of regulatory & insurance requirements